Home > Health & Fitness

 The risk for recurring stroke is highest within the first few weeks and months of the previous stroke.
 But about 25% of people who have a first stroke will go on to have another stroke within 5 years.
 Risk factors for recurrence include:

 People at risk and partners or caretakers of people at risk for stroke should be aware of its typical symptoms.
 The stroke victim should get to the hospital as soon as possible after these warning signs appear.
 It is particularly important for people with migraines or frequent severe headaches to understand how to distinguish between their usual headaches and symptoms of stroke.

 The symptoms of a transient ischemic attack (TIA) and early ischemic stroke are similar.
-In the case of a TIA, however, the symptoms resolve within 24 hours.
+However, in the case of a TIA, the symptoms resolve and there is no evidence for infarction (brain cell death), for example on an imaging test (CT or MRI).
 Symptoms depend on where the injury in the brain occurs.
 The origin of the stroke is usually either the carotid or basilar arteries.

-Such strokes usually occur in the brain stem, which can have profound effects on breathing, blood pressure, heart rate, and other vital functions, but have no affect on thinking or language.
+Such strokes usually occur in the brain stem, which can have profound effects on breathing, blood pressure, heart rate, and other vital functions, but have no effect on thinking or language.

 When the aneurysm ruptures, the stroke victim may experience: